Mark Baker (basketball)

 LaMark Anthony Baker (born November 11, 1969) is a retired American basketball player and current coach.
 He is the former head coach of the Dayton Jets of the International Basketball League.

-He played collegiately for the Ohio State University as point guard from 1989–1992.
-He is currently third in all-time assists in Ohio State history.
+He played collegiately for the Ohio State University as point guard from 1989 to 1992.
+He is currently sixth in all-time assists in Ohio State history.

 After graduating, he was not drafted and signed with the National Basketball Association's Charlotte Hornets, but was waived before the 1992–93 season started.
 Baker played two seasons in the Continental Basketball Association (CBA) for the Columbus Horizon (1992–93) and the Grand Rapids Hoops (1998–99), averaging 10.6 points and 7.2 assists per game for his CBA career.
 He played one game for the Toronto Raptors in the 1999 season.
 He also played professionally in Italy in Serie A2 for Bini Viaggi Livorno (1997–98).
 In 2001, he played for the Florida Sea Dragons of the USBL.